Menu Toggle Software

 Justification for Proposed Change

-CEH facilities, particularly indoor cannabis farms, are among the most energy-intensive buildings in California.
-In these facilities, the lighting and space conditioning systems make up about 80% of energy consumption, split roughly evenly between them.
+CEH facilities, particularly indoor facilities with high lighting power density, are among the most energy-intensive buildings in California.
+In these facilities, the horticultural lighting and space conditioning systems make up about 80 percent of energy consumption, split roughly evenly between them.
 Each of these two end-uses provides significant opportunities for savings.
-Until this code cycle, CEH lighting has been the primary focus of Title 24 Part 6, leaving significant opportunity for code to regulate CEH space conditioning systems and achieve deep statewide savings.
+Until this code cycle, CEH lighting has been the primary focus of Title 24, Part 6, leaving significant opportunity for code to regulate CEH space conditioning systems and achieve deep statewide savings.
+For indoor cannabis facilities, flower rooms contribute roughly 86 percent of facility energy use.
+A field study of flower rooms in two California CEH facility found an average EUI of 760kBtu/sf/year.

 Since large-scale indoor farming is relatively new (driven primarily by legalization of cannabis in California), CEH facility designers initially had little choice but to repurpose conventional HVAC equipment and dehumidifiers to manage sensible and latent loads in indoor farms.
-However, space conditioning systems designed to support plant growth need to adapt to highly variable latent and sensible loads, so sizing, design, and equipment requirements are vastly different from those for spaces designed primarily for 3 human occupancy.
-Since most conventional fixed-capacity HVAC equipment is designed for steady-state applications, it is poorly suited to the highly variable internal latent and sensible loads that characterize indoor farms.
+However, space conditioning systems designed to support plant growth need to adapt to highly variable latent and sensible loads, which lead to highly variable room sensible heat ratio (SHR).
+Sizing methods, design approaches, and equipment requirements are vastly different from those for spaces designed primarily for human occupancy—and equipment designed to maintain human comfort is poorly suited to the unique conditions found in CEH process spaces.

-Over the past decade there have been significant advances in the development of variable capacity, fully integrated space conditioning systems that can quickly adjust to these variations, offering better environmental control and far more efficient operation than fixed-capacity, decoupled systems without integrated controls.
-Unfortunately, many designers continue to use inefficient fully decoupled equipment in the design of new facilities, even though much more efficient, better performing, integrated equipment is now available from multiple manufacturers.
+Over the past decade there have been significant advances in the development of variable capacity, fully integrated space conditioning systems suitable for high latent loads, and capable of quickly adjusting to highly variable loads, offering better environmental control and far more efficient operation than fixed-capacity, “decoupled” systems.
+Unfortunately, many designers continue to use inefficient fully decoupled equipment in the design of new facilities, even though much more efficient, better performing, integrated equipment is now available from multiple manufacturers and has been recommended for energy efficiency and more precise environmental control in industry best-practices guides for several years.

-The failure of the market to naturally adopt this more efficient space conditioning equipment presents an excellent opportunity for the energy code to develop new efficiency requirements for CEH facilities.
+The market’s failure to broadly adopt this more efficient space conditioning equipment presents an excellent opportunity for the energy code to develop new efficiency requirements for CEH facilities.

-The opportunity for energy savings is very high because energy intensity of indoor farms is very high, market adoption of efficient space conditioning systems is still low, and the current energy code language does not address CEH HVAC systems or the interaction between HVAC and dehumidification systems.
-Statewide CASE Team energy modeling of HVAC and dehumidification systems indicate that energy used by more efficient integrated HVAC/dehumidification (HVAC/D) systems is approximately 40% less than energy use by a decoupled, code-minimum HVAC and dehumidification system.
-In Smith et al1 , an integrated HVAC/D in Portland, Oregon was shown to save 44% energy when compared to the previously installed code minimum baseline system of packaged roof top units (RTUs) and low cost, stand-alone dehumidifiers.
+The opportunity for energy savings is very high because energy intensity of indoor farms is very high, market adoption of efficient space conditioning systems is relatively low, and the current energy code language does not address CEH HVAC systems or the interaction between HVAC and dehumidification systems.
+Statewide CASE Team energy modeling of HVAC and dehumidification systems indicate that energy used by more efficient integrated HVAC/dehumidification (HVAC/D) systems is approximately 40 percent less than energy use by a decoupled, code-minimum HVAC and dehumidification system, consistent with measured and modeled data.

 Relevant Documents